New York Police Abuse Attorneys

 The U.S. Constitution guarantees you the right to be free from an arrest and search without probable cause.
 This also means that you have a constitutional right to be free from police brutality, police abuse, and excessive force.
 If you have been wrongfully arrested or have been the victim of police brutality and excessive force, your civil rights have been violated.
 Our attorneys will work to win compensation for you and your family.
 Police also have a duty to ensure that you receive prompt medical attention while under arrest.
 Police officers failure or indifference to providing such medical treatment may be a violation of your constitutional rights and compensatable under the law.

-If you have been arrested and convicted and have suffered personal injuries from excessive force and brutality at the hands of corrections officers, especially those that have been held at Riker’s Island, contact our office to learn more about your rights.
+If you have been arrested and convicted and have suffered personal injury from excessive force and brutality at the hands of corrections officers, especially those that have been held at Riker’s Island, contact our office to learn more about your rights.
 We also routinely litigate damages actions on behalf of individuals confined in New York City jails who have been subjected to unconstitutional and excessive force by corrections officers.
 Please call our office immediately to discuss your case with an experienced and skilled attorney who will assess your case and inform you of your rights as strict deadlines apply.

 When you are a person of color or a member of an ethnic or religious minority, it is difficult not to feel a bit uneasy in the presence of a police officer.
 The last decade has seen blatant examples of racial stereotyping or profiling by law enforcement agencies.
 Sadly, this profiling has lead to a rash of police shootings typically leaving men and woman of ethnic minorities killed.
 Statistics show that, while people of color comprise less than one-third of the general population, they account for nearly 60 percent of jail and prison inmates.
 The law, however, is clear — you cannot be detained, pulled over or arrested simply because of the color of your skin, or because your dress or appearance indicates that you belong to an ethnic or religious minority.
 Frequently, people approached by the police are told they “fit the description” of the person the police are seeking.
 However, merely being of the same skin color by itself does not mean you necessarily “fit the description.”
 In the event you are arrested under such circumstances, make a note of any information you receive regarding the details the police had when they arrested you.
 In New York, the NYPD cannot target you because of your skin color, religion and/or ethnic background.
 Despite this rule, a federal judge determined that the NYPD had engaged in a policy of indirect racial profiling for years.
 As a result of this practice, there are likely thousands of victims whose constitutional rights have been violated.